-A request has been agreed by DHSC that students should access a PCR test via pillar 2 in their home locality if they plan to return to Manchester in January.
+A request has been agreed by Greater Manchester Strategic Co-ordination Group (SCG) that students should access a PCR test via pillar 2 in their home locality if they plan to return to Manchester in January.
 The students will be able to guarantee access to pillar 2 by ticking the box on the online portal that states "advised to take a test by your Local Authority or Health Protection Team".